ACF Tribal and Native American Resources

 Tribal Initiatives at ACF

-- Native American Affairs Advisory Council (NAAC): At the Council, we share information about what is happening within each office and within HHS that may affect Native American communities, and coordinate activities.
+- Native American Affairs Advisory Council (NAAAC): At the Council, we share information about what is happening within each office and within HHS that may affect Native American communities, and coordinate activities.
 The NAAAC is responsible for the Native American Affairs Liaisons who serve as tribal liaisons and are the points of contact on tribal related matters affecting their programs.

 - Looking for resources for economic development?
 ACF has funding available from the Administration for Native Americans, Office of Family Assistance, and Office of Community Services.
 See our ACF Economic Development Guide.